This post may contain affiliate or referral links. Read more about this in our disclosure policy.

 Have you ever wondered what people ate during the Great Depression?
 Well, I can tell you that it isn’t what we enjoy today.
 Just because they ate it during this time period, it doesn’t mean you can’t enjoy these Great Depression recipes today!
 But trust me there are a few others you might want to skip!
 See all of our cheap dinner ideas as well.

 If you aren’t familiar with the Great Depression, it took place during the 1930s.
 It started in 1929 and then ended in the late 1930s.
 Stock prices fell and people both rich and poor were affected.

 I also recommend Clara's Kitchen Cookbook.
-Before she died her family captured all these amazing Great Depression recipes not only on paper but on video and they have compiled them to this cookbook.
+Before she died her family captured all these amazing Great Depression era recipes not only on paper but on video and they have compiled them into this cookbook.

 1. You’ll want to give this Creamed Chipped Beef on Toast a try.
 Many people have enjoyed this Great Depression meal over the years.

 2. Hearty Navy Bean Soup is great to keep the people in your family full.
 No wonder this made a great recipe during the depression.

 3. Old Fashioned Hot Water Cornbread is something that was enjoyed back in the day.
 Also known as corn pone or hoecakes.

 5. This Lemon Depression Cake Recipe was made when dairy was too expensive to use in everyday food, even if you had a cow and chickens.
 I still make this one today it's my favorite!

 6. Hungry?
 This Poor Man’s Meal may be just what you have been looking for!
 Using hot dogs, potatoes, and onions, you will have an amazing meal in no time.

 7. Hoover Stew was also a popular meal back during the depression.
 This type of meal was named after the President, who just happened to take over at that time.
 Hoover Stew simply means a thin stew or stew using pasta, hot dogs, can of stewed tomatoes, and any type of veggie.